 Protect From Freezing Temperature

-To protect your potted rose, you have a few options:
+To protect your potted rose, you have several options:

-- Mulch the Base: If the weather is just a little chillier than your plant is rated for, you can add some mulch to the top of the container and mound it around the pot to add insulation.
-However, be sure to keep it away from the plant itself.
-If wet materials are constantly touching the trunk or branches, it greatly increases the chances that insects or diseases will affect your rose.
+- Mulch the base: If the winter weather is just a little chillier than your plant is rated for, you can add some mulch to the top of the container and mound it around the pot to add insulation.
+However, be sure to keep the mulch away from the plant itself.
+If wet materials are constantly touching the trunk or branches, it greatly increases the chances that insects or diseases will attack your rose.

-- Bury It: If you have space, another option is to dig a hole in your landscape and place the container inside.
-Replace the soil over the top of the container, again making sure the soil doesn't touch the crown (where the plant meets the roots).
+- Bury it: If you have space, another option is to dig a hole in your landscape and place the entire container inside.
+Cover the soil at the top of the container with garden soil, but make sure the soil doesn't touch the crown (where the plant meets the roots).
 Gardeners in very cold climates sometimes build insulating structures out of chicken wire and straw or dried leaves to insulate the above-ground canes of their roses through the winter.
 Though this is not a very attractive technique, it can help your roses survive through the harshest winter climates.

-- Bring it Inside: If you have room, and enough sun, your rose may enjoy spending winters inside your garage or home.
-Hardening the plant off first is required to help it acclimate to the new environment as you switch locations.
+- Bring it inside: If you have room, and windows that provide enough sun, your rose may enjoy spending winters inside your garage or home.
+As you switch locations, harden the plant off to help it gradually acclimate to the new environment.